Bunchan Mol: Writer and propagandist of nationalist ideology until the last day of the Khmer Republic

-In September 1970, along with So Nem, former minister of national education in Cambodia, he led a delegation of Cambodian Buddhists delegates to a meeting in Korea.
-There, Bun Chanmol redacted an appeal made by the Buddhist association of Cambodia concerning the aggression committed by Vietcong North Vietnamese forces against Cambodia which was maintaining a neutral policy until the coup d'état of 1970.
-In the new Khmer Republic, Bun Chanmol worked under Lon Nol as an undersecretary of propaganda and religion.
+In September 1970, along with So Nem, former minister of national education in Cambodia, Mol led a delegation of Cambodian Buddhists delegates to a meeting in Korea.
+There, he redacted an appeal made by the Buddhist association of Cambodia concerning the aggression committed by Vietcong North Vietnamese forces against Cambodia which was maintaining a neutral policy until the coup d'état of 1970.
+In the new Khmer Republic, Mol worked under Lon Nol as an undersecretary of propaganda and religion.

-In 1972, he published his autobiography, Political Prison, which was an immediate bestseller.
+In 1972, he published his autobiography, Kuk Noyobay (គុកនយោបាយ, 'Political Prison') which was an immediate bestseller.
 Three months after the book first came out, a new edition was already in print.
 In 1973, he published another book which was a political essay about the moral decay and necessary renewal of the Khmer character.

 As many influential intellectuals in his generation, he was among the first people executed in April 1975 when the Khmers Rouges entered Phnom Penh and imposed the regime of terror and plunder.